 Whether or not you are able to attend the Annual Meeting, you are urged to complete and return your proxy or voting instructions, which are being solicited by the Company's Board of Directors and which will be voted as you direct on your proxy or voting instructions when properly completed.
-In the event no directions are specified, such proxies and voting instructions will be voted "FOR" the nominees for election to the Board of Directors, "FOR" the proposal to amend the Company's Amended and Restated Certificate of Incorporation to increase the authorized shares from 240,000,000 to 480,000,000, "FOR" the proposal to amend and restate the Company's Amended and Restated Certificate of Incorporation to add a forum selection clause, "FOR" the proposal to amend and restate the Company's Amended and Restated Certificate of Incorporation to incorporate certain technical, administrative and updating changes as set forth in this proxy statement, "FOR" the say-on-pay proposal and "FOR" the ratification of BDO USA, LLP ("BDO USA") as the Company's independent registered public accountants for the fiscal year ending December 29, 2018 and in the discretion of the proxy holders as to other matters that may properly come before the Annual Meeting.
+In the event no directions are specified, such proxies and voting instructions will be voted "FOR" the nominees for election to the Board of Directors, "FOR" the say-on-pay proposal and "FOR" the ratification of BDO USA, LLP ("BDO USA") as the Company's independent registered public accountants for the fiscal year ending December 28, 2019 and in the discretion of the proxy holders as to other matters that may properly come before the Annual Meeting.